 85. Assessment of fee payable under Petroleum (Registration Fees) Act 1967

-(1) The Minister may determine the amount of the fee payable under the Petroleum (Registration Fees) Act 1967 in respect of any memorandum.
+(1) The Minister may determine the amount of the fee payable under the Petroleum and Geothermal Energy Resources (Registration Fees) Act 1967 in respect of any memorandum.

 (2) A person dissatisfied with a determination of the Minister under subsection (1) may apply to the State Administrative Tribunal for a review of the determination.

 [Section 85 amended by No. 55 of 2004 s.
-919.]
+919; No. 35 of 2007 s.
+62.]

 86. Exemption from stamp duty